 - Go to the AWS Marketplace page and choose the Hourly, Monthly, or Monthly High Capacity product.
 Choose the Hourly product for the 7-day free trial.
 CloudFormation may not be available on the subscription management page: start from the Product Page instead.

-- The next screen will verify that you are subscribed and may display other offers, terms, and details.
+- The next screen will show your subscription terms and may display other offers, terms, and details.
 Click "Continue to Configuration".

-- Select a "Delivery Method" by clicking on the dropdown menu and choosing "CloudFormation Template".
+- Select a "Fulfillment option" by clicking on the dropdown menu and choosing "CloudFormation Template".
 You will have an opportunity to choose the instance size after the "Launch" step.
 If drop-down menus interfere with your ability to make a selection, try making your browser window wider.
+If the "CloudFormation Template" option is not available, start over from the AWS Marketplace page.

-- Verify that the latest "Software Version" is selected.
+- Verify that the latest "Software version" is selected.
+Older versions, if available, may not be fully supported.

 - Click "Continue to Launch" at the top of the page.